Linaro/website/_posts/previous/2016-04-29-linaro-16-04-release-available-for-download-2.md

 ---
-author: linaro
-category: blog
-date: 2016-04-29 15:51:39
-description: Linaro's 16.04 release is now available for download.
-See the detailed highlights of this release and an overview of what has been accomplished by each team along with all available software downloads.
 excerpt: Linaro's 16.04 release is now available for download.
 See the detailed highlights of this release and an overview of what has been accomplished by each team along with all available software downloads.
+wordpress_id: 10555
+layout: post
 keywords: Linaro
-layout: post
-link: /blog/linaro-16-04-release-available-for-download-2/
-slug: linaro-16-04-release-available-for-download-2
+description: Linaro's 16.04 release is now available for download.
+See detailed overview & highlights of what has been accomplished in this release, including current downloads.
+image: /assets/images/content/Banner_Core_Technologies.jpg
 tags:
   - Android
   - Kernel
   - Linaro
   - Linux
   - Linux On Arm
   - Open Source
+author: linaro
+slug: linaro-16-04-release-available-for-download-2
 title: Linaro 16.04 Release Available for Download
-wordpress_id: 10555
+date: 2016-04-29 15:51:39
+link: /blog/linaro-16-04-release-available-for-download-2/
+category: blog
 ---

 > “Digital circuits are made from analog parts." _**~ Don Vonada**_